dmpalyvos/debs-2020-challenge/README.md

 ## How to get started

 You need to implement your solution as an HTTP-client.
-A sample solution, written in Python, is already provided in the `/solution_app` folder.
-However you are free to use any language that suits your needs.
+Sample solutions for Query 1 and Query 2, written in Python, are already provided in the `/solution_app` folder.
+However, you are free to use the language and framework of your preference.

 1. Clone this repository.
 1. Use the project structure provided.
-Place your `out.csv` and `in.csv` files in `/dataset` folder for the Benchmark System Container to be able to evaluate your solution.
+Place `in1.csv`, `in2.csv` and `out.csv` in the `/dataset` folder so that the Benchmark System Container can evaluate your solution.
-1. Implement your HTTP-client as REST web service, that may reach the server via GET and POST requests (you may see an example implementation in `solution_app.py`).
+1. Implement your HTTP-client as REST web service, that reaches via GET and POST requests (you may see an example implementation in `solution.py`).

     - This means that your solution should request data via a GET method, and submit your answer via a POST method.

-    - Use the `/data/` path for your requests.
+    - Use the `/data/1/` path to send and receive data for Query 1 and `/data/2/` for Query 2.

     - For each GET request you will receive a new chunk of data containing various number of tuples.